-Follow this and additional works at: https://digitalcommons.nyls.edu/fac\articles\chapters

-Part of the Antitrust and Trade Regulation Commons
+Follow this and additional works at: https://digitalcommons.nyls.edu/fac_articles_chapters Part of the Antitrust and Trade Regulation Commons, and the Health Law and Policy Commons

-Recommended Citation

-Antitrust Bulletin, Vol. 39, Issue 1 (Spring 1994), pp. 273-288
+Recommended Citation Antitrust Bulletin, Vol. 39, Issue 1 (Spring 1994), pp. 273-288

 This Article is brought to you for free and open access by the Faculty Scholarship at DigitalCommons@NYLS.
 It has been accepted for inclusion in Articles & Chapters by an authorized administrator of DigitalCommons@NYLS.